OpsMx/standard-isd-gitops/README.md

 Use the following command (replace isd below with the helm release-name) to check if the git clone is happening:

-'kubectl logs  -n opsmx-isd isd-spinnaker-halyard-0 -c create-halyard-local'
+- `kubectl logs  -n opsmx-isd isd-spinnaker-halyard-0 -c create-halyard-local`

 If the clone is not happening correctly, please check your values.yaml git user, token, repo, branch etc. For those interested, the script can be found in the isd-spinnaker-halyard-init-script